jtsang4/qdrant-mcp/README.md

 #### 2. Available MCP tools

-Once the server is running, the MCP client will see three tools:
+Once the server is running, the MCP client will see these tools:

-- `memory-store(information, metadata?: dict, collection_name?: str) -> str`
+- `store-knowledge(content: str, title?: str, tags?: list[str], metadata?: dict, collection_name?: str) -> str`
-- `memory-search(query, limit?: int=5, collection_name?: str) -> str`
+- `search-knowledge(query: str, limit?: int=5, collection_name?: str) -> str`
+- `inspect-knowledge-base(collection_name?: str) -> str`
-- `memory-debug(collection_name?: str) -> str`
+- `delete-knowledge(ids: list[str] | str, collection_name?: str) -> str`

+`store-knowledge` automatically embeds the text using OpenAI and stores it in Qdrant (Knowledge Base), returning the stored point ID.
+The `title` and `tags` fields help improve search context and categorization.

-`memory-search` uses hybrid search in Qdrant (dense + sparse).
+`search-knowledge` uses hybrid search in Qdrant (dense + sparse).
 If the collection is configured with named vectors `dense` and `sparse`, queries are ranked by fusing dense OpenAI embeddings and sparse BM25 scores; otherwise it falls back to dense-only search.

+`delete-knowledge` deletes one or more stored knowledge items from Qdrant by their point IDs.
+You can pass a single ID or a list of IDs (typically using the `id` field returned by `search-knowledge`).

 #### 3. Start the server